profoundry-us/loco_motion/README.md

 - [ ] Discuss caching techniques / setup
 - [ ] Create / publish a production version of the demo site
 - [ ] Create / publish a production version of the docs site
+- [ ] Update demo site to allow for a different docs site using ENV var